thenexthub/Codira/docs/DebuggingTheCompiler.md

 which will then show you the number of times that each breakpoint was hit.
 In this case, we know that `GlobalARCOpts::run` was hit 85 times.
-So, now we know to ignore swift_getGenericMetadata 84 times, i.e.:
+So, now we know to ignore language_getGenericMetadata 84 times, i.e.:

     (lldb) br set -i 84 -n GlobalARCOpts::run